mandelsoft/spiff/README.md

 ### `(( merge(map1, map2) ))`

-Beside the keyword ` merge` there is also a function called `merge` (It must always be followed by an opensing bracket).
-It can be used to merge severals maps taken from the actual document.
+Beside the keyword ` merge` there is also a function called `merge` (It must always be followed by an opening bracket).
+It can be used to merge severals maps taken from the actual document analogous to the stub merge process.
 If the maps are specified by reference expressions, they cannot contain any _dynaml_ expressions, because they are always evaluated in the context of the actual document before evaluating the arguments.

 e.g.: